Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

-When $M$ is complete for the sub-Riemannian distance, the second condition follows from the first by the Hopf--Rinow theorem.
-Moreover, if $\g$ is the only strongly minimal path in $\hxy$, then the second condition holds for all relatively compact domains $U$ containing $\g$ by a weak compactness argument.
-Here is our first main result. \begin{theorem} Let $M$ be a connected $\cinf$ manifold.
-Let $\cL$ be a second order differential operator on $M$ of the form \eqref{CFO},
+When $M$ is complete for the sub-Riemannian distance, all metric balls are relatively compact, so every minimal path is strongly minimal.
+Also, if there is a unique minimal path $\g\in\oxy$, which is strongly minimal, then, by a weak compactness argument, for all relatively compact domains $U$ containing $\g$, there is a $\d>0$ such that \eqref{SMIN} holds. \j{ \begin{theorem} Let $M$ be a connected $\cinf$ manifold.
+Let $\cL$ be a second order differential operator on $M$ of the form \eqref{CFO}

 where the diffusivity $a$ has a sub-Riemannian structure, where the divergence is taken with respect to a positive $\cinf$ locally invariant measure, and where $\b$ is a $\cinf$ $1$-form satisfying the sector condition \eqref{SECT}.
 Then, for all $x,y\in M$, as $t\to0$, we have